Superconvergent Non-Polynomial Approximations

-We compared the classical WENO scheme against the RBF-WENO scheme, which uses fourth order approximations on the local substencils, on a uniform mesh with the cell-spacing $\Delta x = 1/80$.
-In Figure \ref{fig:dshock}, we plot the density profiles for the two methods at time $t = 0.3$.
-We observe a $\delta$-shock, in the density, at the location $x=0.2$.
-We observe a remarkable difference in the overall height of the shocks predicted by the two approaches.
-The shock width predicted by the RBF method is also sharper and slightly more narrow than the that predicted by the classical method.
-To the right of the shock, we also observe some undershoots in the densities predicted by both methods; however, the undershoot in the RBF method is marginally smaller, despite the RBF method's small substencil size.
-As discussed earlier, reducing the overshoot and undershoot in these rapidly varying transition regions is something we plan to address in our future work. }
+Our results indicate that the three-point WENO methods provide fairly similar estimates of the shock width, but produce remarkable differences in the overall height of the $\delta-$shock, as shown in Figure \ref{fig:blast_a}.
+Of these methods, the shock generated by WENO-RBF3 method exhibits the sharpest peak, compared to WENO-JS3 and WENO-Z3.
+Similar observations can be made regarding the four-point WENO-RBF4 method, which is presented in Figure \ref{fig:blast_b}.
+The shock width predicted by the WENO-RBF4 method is, again, sharper and slightly more narrow than the that predicted by WENO-JS5 and WENO-Z5.
+To the right of the shock, we also observe some undershoots in the densities predicted by each of these methods; however, the undershoot in the RBF method is marginally smaller than WENO-JS5 and noticeably smaller than WENO-Z5.
+As discussed earlier, reducing the overshoot and undershoot in these rapidly varying transition regions is something we plan to address in our future work.